Skip To Main Content

 Brian Blaney

-Brian Blaney is in his second season as an assistant coach with the Georgetown men’s basketball program.
+Brian Blaney is in his third season as an assistant coach with the Georgetown men’s basketball program.
 As part of the coaching staff, he is responsible for recruiting, on-floor practice preparation as well as player and program development.

-He arrives on the Hilltop as part of Head Coach Ed Cooley’s inaugural staff after spending the previous 15 seasons with Cooley, spending the last 12 as an assistant coach at Providence and the three prior at Fairfield as an assistant.
+He arrived on the Hilltop as part of Head Coach Ed Cooley’s inaugural staff after spending the previous 15 seasons with Cooley, spending the last 12 as an assistant coach at Providence and the three prior at Fairfield as an assistant.
 He was instrumental in the Friar success during Cooley’s 12 seasons as the team has reached eight postseason appearances, including seven NCAA Tournament appearances.

 Prior to his time at PC, Blaney spent three seasons as an assistant men's basketball coach under Cooley at Fairfield University.
 In his three seasons at Fairfield, the team posted a 65-34 mark (.657).
 Blaney helped the Stags post a school-record 25 wins and capture a Metro Atlantic regular season title in 2010-11.
 The team finished with a 25-8 mark and advanced to the second round of the NIT.
 In 2009-10, Fairfield recorded a 23-11 mark and earned the team's first postseason berth since 2003.